 Clearmatics, which is the technology provider to the Utility Settlement Coin consortium of banks, has previously shown how its Ion protocol can foster interoperability.

-In May of last year, Ion helped a blockchain-based derivative to be originated on ethereum-based Clearmatics and settled on the Axoni blockchain, which is also a fork of ethereum.
+Ion helped a blockchain-based derivative to be originated on ethereum-based Clearmatics and settled on the Axoni blockchain, which is also a fork of ethereum.

 Chris Chung, blockchain engineer at Clearmatics, said the “grand vision for Ion is interoperability with everything,” adding that research into interoperation with Hyperledger Fabric started late last year.